-Under the terms of the New Revolving Credit Facility, we can borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$100.0 million.
-The New Revolving Credit Facility includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million swingline loan facility.
-A variable unused line fee will be charged on the average daily unused portion of the New Revolving Credit Facility of 0.375% per annum if the total leverage ratio is greater than 3.25: 1.00 or 0.250% if the total leverage ratio is less than 3.25: 1.00.
-A letter of credit fee will accrue on the aggregate face amount of outstanding letters of credit under the New Revolving Credit Facility equal to the interest rate margin for Eurodollar Loans under the New Revolving Credit Facility.
+Under the terms of the Revolving Credit Facility, we can borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$100.0 million.
+The Revolving Credit Facility includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million swingline loan facility.
+A variable unused line fee will be charged on the average daily unused portion of the Revolving Credit Facility of 0.375% per annum if the total leverage ratio is greater than 3.25: 1.00 or 0.250% if the total leverage ratio is less than 3.25: 1.00.
+A letter of credit fee will accrue on the aggregate face amount of outstanding letters of credit under the Revolving Credit Facility equal to the interest rate margin for Eurodollar Loans under the Revolving Credit Facility.
 In addition, a fronting fee will be paid to the letter of credit issuer on the aggregate face amount of outstanding standby letters of credit not to exceed 0.125% per annum, which fee shall be calculated based upon the actual number of days elapsed over a 360 day year and payable in arrears, on the first day of each quarter.

-The New Credit Facilities require Ollie's Holdings and Ollie's Bargain Outlet to prepay, subject to certain exceptions, outstanding term loans with:
+The Credit Facilities require the Borrowers to prepay, subject to certain exceptions, outstanding term loans with:

-- 100% of net cash proceeds of any incurrence, issuance or sale of indebtedness, other than the net cash proceeds of indebtedness permitted under the New Credit Facilities; and - 100% of net cash proceeds of asset sales, subject to reinvestment rights and certain other exceptions.
+- 100% of net cash proceeds of any incurrence, issuance or sale of indebtedness, other than the net cash proceeds of indebtedness permitted under the Credit Facilities; and - 100% of net cash proceeds of asset sales, subject to reinvestment rights and certain other exceptions.

-The New Revolving Credit Facility requires Ollie's Holdings and Ollie's Bargain Outlet to first prepay outstanding loans and then cash collateralize outstanding letters of credit if at any time the aggregate amount of outstanding loans, unreimbursed letter of credit drawings and outstanding letters of credit under the New Revolving Credit Facility exceeds the Line Cap, in an aggregate amount equal to such excess.
+The Revolving Credit Facility requires the Borrowers to first prepay outstanding loans and then cash collateralize outstanding letters of credit if at any time the aggregate amount of outstanding loans, unreimbursed letter of credit drawings and outstanding letters of credit under the Revolving Credit Facility exceeds the Line Cap, in an aggregate amount equal to such excess.

-Ollie's Holdings and Ollie's Bargain Outlet may voluntarily reduce the unutilized portion of the commitment amount and repay outstanding loans under the New Credit Facilities at any time without premium or penalty other than customary "breakage" costs with respect to Eurodollar borrowings.
+The Borrowers may voluntarily reduce the unutilized portion of the commitment amount and repay outstanding loans under the Credit Facilities at any time without premium or penalty other than customary "breakage" costs with respect to Eurodollar borrowings.

-There is no scheduled amortization under the New Revolving Credit Facility.
-The New Revolving Credit Facility has a maturity date of January 29, 2021.
-The term loans under the New Term Loan Facility mature on January 29, 2021.
-Ollie's Holdings and Ollie's Bargain Outlet are required to repay installments on the term loans in quarterly principal amounts of (i) for each payment date that occurs on or prior to January 29, 2018, \$1.25 million or (ii) for each payment date that occurs after January 29, 2018, \$2.50 million, with the remaining amount payable on the maturity date.
+There is no scheduled amortization under the Revolving Credit Facility.
+The Revolving Credit Facility has a maturity date of January 29, 2021.
+The term loans under the Term Loan Facility mature on January 29, 2021.
+The Borrowers are required to repay installments on the term loans in quarterly principal amounts of (i) for each payment date that occurs on or prior to January 29, 2018, \$1.25 million or (ii) for each payment date that occurs after January 29, 2018, \$2.50 million, with the remaining amount payable on the maturity date.

-All obligations under the New Credit Facilities are unconditionally guaranteed by Bargain Parent, Inc. and certain of Ollie's Holdings' existing and future direct and indirect wholly-owned domestic subsidiaries.
-All obligations under the New Credit Facilities, and the guarantees of those obligations, are secured, subject to certain exceptions, by substantially all of Ollie's Holdings' assets and the assets of the guarantors, including:
+All obligations under the Credit Facilities are unconditionally guaranteed by Bargain Parent, Inc. and certain of Ollie's Holdings, Inc. existing and future direct and indirect wholly-owned domestic subsidiaries.
+All obligations under the Credit Facilities, and the guarantees of those obligations, are secured, subject to certain exceptions, by substantially all of Ollie's Holdings, Inc.'s assets and the assets of the guarantors, including: